 That was the first thing that came to Taryn Lowell’s mind as she opened her blue eyes to stare up at the airport ceiling of Tokyo.
 It wasn’t from jetlag.
 Well, at least part of it, that much she knew.
-Letting out a breath Taryn lifted her hand and looked at a set of dog tags.
+Letting out a breath Taryn lifted her hand and looked at a Canadian Army ID-Disc.
 The chain wrapped loosely around her fingers.
 The name still could be read on the metal, the engraving still sharp as she ran her thumb over it.

 Her brother’s name.

 A second thought came to her mind soon after the first, one that seemed to keep asking the same thing over and over after arriving here in the early morning.

 It was one that she had an answer too already, but she still couldn’t help herself in thinking.
 She was here because of one reason.
 Well, one person actually.

 “So how are you feeling?”
 Taryn then glanced to her left, as she saw a pair of dark grey eyes framed behind a pair of red rimmed glasses looking down at her.

 Her friend Rachael Blake, though with only a year in age difference, Rachael being older then Taryn, they were still extremely close.
 With red strawberry blonde hair, that was redder then blonde, nearly giving off an orange colour that was currently done in a single braid.
 There were also freckles all over her pale skin.

 “Ground control to Major Tom, you in there Taryn?”
 Rachael said again when her friend only continued to stare at her vacantly.

 Taryn gave a short laugh.
 “Yeah, yeah,” she said as she sat up in her chair before stretching her arms over her head.
 “I’m here.
 And I feel fine for the most part, jetlag not included.”
 She then put the ID-disc back over her neck and in her T-shirt to hide it from view.
 “What about you Rei?” she said using her friend’s nickname.
 “How do you feel?”